 As part of the implementation of the administration's guidelines, students and staff must be instructed on the appropriate use of the Internet.
 In addition, parents must sign a permission form to allow students to access the Internet.
 Students also must sign a form in the Code of Student Conduct acknowledging that they have read and understand the acceptable use policy and administrative rule, that they will comply with this policy and rule, and that they understand the consequences of violating this policy or rule.
-District staff must sign a similar acknowledgment form IJNDB-E before they will be allowed to access the Internet.
-Inappropriate use by any person will not be tolerated.
+District staff must sign a similar acknowledgment form <a href="https://linkspace.org/linkspace.